pubnub/pubnub-api/README.md

 - PHP, Ruby, JavaScript and more - All Streamlined Platforms Supported.
 - The API FAST! - iPhone, Android and Blackberry phones zip!
 - It's a Breeze for Mobile Phones - Quick and Easy Development.
+- Mass Broadcasting Replication - Send a message to Millions of People in Milliseconds.
+- Platform Ubiquitous Cloud - Every Platform Now has a way to communicate Instantly.
 - Cross Device Communication - Androids and iPhones and Browsers -- all connected.

 # PubNub API Specification